Ride the Ducks: Incidents

-The duck boats operated by Ride the Ducks have been involved in a number of incidents.
+The duck boats operated by Ride the Ducks had been involved in a number of incidents.

 July 2010 accident

 In July 2010, a Ride the Ducks vehicle stalled on the Delaware River in Philadelphia, Pennsylvania, and was struck by a barge being pushed by a tugboat, sinking the duck boat and killing two of the passengers, who were Hungarian tourists.
 The National Transportation Safety Board determined that the probable cause of the accident was the tugboat operator's inattention to his duties.
 The tugboat operator served a one-year sentence for “the maritime equivalent of involuntary manslaughter.”
 Six years after the accident, Ride The Ducks ceased operations in Philadelphia.

 Sept 2015 accident

-On September 24, 2015, a Ride the Ducks vehicle operated by an independent firm Ride the Ducks of Seattle broke an axle, crossed the center lane and crashed into a charter bus, killing five people on Seattle's Aurora Bridge.
+On September 24, 2015, a Ride the Ducks vehicle operated by an independent firm Ride the Ducks of Seattle broke an axle, crossed the center lane and crashed into a charter bus, killing four people on Seattle's Aurora Bridge.
+A fifth person died days later at a hospital from injuries sustained in the collision.
 The vehicle had been purchased from the Missouri-based manufacturer, and had not undergone a recommended repair to the front axle.
 The Missouri firm paid a fine of $1 million.
 In 2019, a jury in King County found Ride the Ducks International liable for 67% of a $123 million judgment stemming from the accident on the Aurora Bridge.